Let us guide you to the best business information available.

-ReferenceUSA: ReferenceUSA is a tremendous collection of data records that can be used as a people or business address/telephone directory, job hunting tool, company or industry analysis source, mailing list creator, or to custom design marketing datasets within the Consumer/Lifestyle module.
+Reference Solutions: This tremendous collection of data records can be used as a people or business address/telephone directory, job hunting tool, company or industry analysis source, mailing list creator, or to custom design marketing datasets within the Consumer/Lifestyle module.
 Available to City of Milwaukee library card holders.

 ThomasNet: Directory of manufacturers and distributors.
 Includes links to product catalogs and CAD drawings.
 Free Website.

-Wisconsin Corporation Search: search for businesses in Wisconsin and find registered agent information, current business status, filing history and more.
+Wisconsin Corporation Search: Search for businesses in Wisconsin and find registered agent information, current business status, filing history and more.
 The Wisconsin Department of Financial Institutions also provides annual reports and charter documents for a fee.
 Free website.